 - 1. We do not require that controlled companies have boards that are at least two-thirds independent.
 So long as the insiders and/or affiliates are connected with the controlling entity, we accept the presence of non-independent board members. - 2.
 The compensation committee and nominating and governance committees do not need to consist solely of independent directors. - We believe that standing nominating and corporate governance committees at controlled companies are unnecessary.
 Although having a committee charged with the duties of searching for, selecting, and nominating independent directors can be beneficial, the unique composition of a controlled company's shareholder base makes such committees weak and irrelevant. - Likewise, we believe that independent compensation committees at controlled companies are unnecessary.
-Although independent directors are the best choice for approving and monitoring - senior executives' pay, controlled companies serve a unique shareholder population whose voting power ensures the protection of its interests.
+Although independent directors are the best choice for approving and monitoring senior executives' pay, controlled companies serve a unique shareholder population whose voting power ensures the protection of its interests.
 As such, we believe that having affiliated directors on a controlled company's compensation committee is acceptable.
 However, given that a controlled company has certain obligations to minority shareholders we feel that an insider should not serve on the compensation committee.
-Therefore, Glass Lewis will recommend voting against any insider (the CEO or otherwise) serving on the compensation committee. - 3.
-Controlled companies do not need an independent chair or an independent lead or presiding director.
-Although an independent director in a position of authority on the board such as chair or presiding director can best carry out the board's duties, controlled companies serve a unique shareholder population whose voting power ensures the protection of its interests.
+Therefore, Glass Lewis will recommend voting against any insider (the CEO or otherwise) serving on the compensation committee.